Sushruta Samhita: Surgery

 The Sushruta Samhita is best known in non-specialist sources on medical history for its approach and discussions of surgery.
 It is amongst the first medical treatises in history to suggest that a student of surgery should learn about human body and its organs by systematically examining a dead body.
 A student should practice, states the text, on objects resembling the diseased or body part.
-Incision studies, for example, are recommended on Pushpaphala (squash, Cucurbita maxima), Alabu (bottle gourd, Lagenaria vulgaris), Trapusha (cucumber, Cucumis pubescens), leather bags filled with fluids and bladders of dead animals.
+Incision studies, for example, are recommended on squash (Skt. puṣpaphala, Cucurbita maxima), gourd (Skt. alābu, Lagenaria vulgaris), cucumber (Skt. trapuṣa, Cucumis pubescens), leather bags filled with fluids and bladders of dead animals.

 The ancient text, state Menon and Haberman, describes haemorrhoidectomy, amputations, plastic, rhinoplastic, ophthalmic, lithotomic and obstetrical procedures.

 The Sushruta Samhita mentions various methods including sliding graft, rotation graft and pedicle graft.
 Reconstruction of a nose (rhinoplasty) which has been cut off, using a flap of skin from the cheek is also described.
 Labioplasty too has received attention in the samahita.